 For the filling:

-Add green chilli, coriander, boiled potatoes, salt, red chilli powder, mango powder, anardana, black pepper powder, garam masala powder, cumin powder and mix everything well.
+Add green chili, coriander, boiled potatoes, salt, red chili powder, mango powder, anardana, black pepper powder, garam masala powder, cumin powder and mix everything well.

 Add Cashews, Raisins and mix well.
 Cook for 4-5 minutes on medium heat.